HewlettPackard/hpe-solutions-openshift/synergy/scalable/nimble/README.md

-# HPE Deployment Guide for Red Hat OpenShift Container Platform on HPE Synergy with Red Hat Hyperconverged Infrastructure
+# HPE Deployment Guide for Red Hat OpenShift Container Platform on HPE Synergy with HPE Nimble Storage

 Prior to using the instructions in this README.md file it is recommended that you read and understand the deployment guide found in the root of this folder.
 Instructions found in the deployment guide will take precedence over instructions in README.md files.